-10.3.
+10.4.3.
 XML schema validation

 There are several possibilities to describe the structure of XML documents.
 The two most popular ways are DTD (Document type definition) and XSD (XML Schema definition).
-Once a XML document has decided to be classified using a schema definition the structure of the document has to fit the
+Once a XML document has decided to be classified using a schema definition the structure of the document has to fit the predefined rules inside the schema definition.
+XML document instances are valid only in case they meet all these structure rules defined in the schema definition.
+Currently Citrus can validate XML documents using the schema languages DTD and XSD.

-10.3.1.
+10.4.3.1.
 XSD schema repositories

 Citrus tries to validate all incoming XML messages against a schema definition in order to ensure that all rules are fulfilled.
-As a consequence the message receiving actions in Citrus do have to know the XML schema definition (.xsd) file resources that belong to our project.
-Therefore Citrus introduces a central schema repository component which holds all available XML schema files for a project.
+As a consequence the message receiving actions in Citrus do have to know the XML schema definition file resources that belong to our test context.

 '''

 <citrus:schema-repository id="schemaRepository">

 <citrus:schemas>

 <citrus:schema id="travelAgencySchema"

 location="classpath:citrus/flightbooking/TravelAgencySchema.xsd"/>

 <citrus:schema id="royalArilineSchema"

 location="classpath:citrus/flightbooking/RoyalAirlineSchema.xsd"/>

 <citrus:reference schema="smartArilineSchema"/>

-</citrus:schema>
+</citrus:schema>>

 </citrus:schema-repository>